How Do Inflation Headwinds Impact Consumer Discretionary Spending?

 Travel spending considers data from both airlines and hotels.
 Data has shown that spending on travel as a share of total PCE (Personal Consumption Expenditures) price index usually drops during recessions.
 This is understandable given that travel is a significant component of discretionary spending and is highly sensitive to economic conditions.
 The decline in travel share could be attributed to consumers canceling vacations to save money or switching to less expensive travel destinations.
 It is worth noting that the travel shares of total PCE fell abruptly in 2001 following the September 11th attacks and again in 2020 due to COVID-related travel restrictions.

 The Bank of America credit and debit card data suggests that travel rates have been at their highest since the pandemic.
+U.S. Travel reported in December 2022, total travel spending was $97 billion, three percent higher than in 2019, and seven percent higher than in 2021.
+According to the International Trade Administration, international visitors in the United States spent $7.0 billion on travel and tourism-related products and services in June 2022 (up from $2.4 billion in June 2021) – a 195 percent increase from the previous year.
 This level can be attributed to the large percentage of people waiting to travel and vacation for two years.
 Since people could not leave their homes during this period, revenge travel has significantly impacted the number of people now taking part in leisure travel.
 People are taking back the time lost to the pandemic, even if inflation rates are continuously rising.
 For this reason, experts predict resilience in travel spending over the next few years.
 This is good news for the hospitality industry.

 Recessions tend to positively impact auto parts retailers because consumers will be more likely to hold onto their cars for longer periods instead of spending extra money on a new car.
 Data has shown that the relative importance of new cars dramatically drops during times of high inflation.
 When a recession hits, the ratio of new vehicle expenditures to used vehicles falls from about 2.6 to 1.6.
 The recovery period demonstrates that the relative importance of new cars is significantly higher than during the recession but still far below the peak level.
 During the recession, the relative importance of new and used vehicles fell by about one-quarter and has only slightly recovered.